 How to convert text to Data in Excel?

 To convert text to date in Excel, select the cells with text dates.
 Navigate to the ‘Data’ tab, click on ‘Text to Columns,’ choose ‘Delimited,’ and proceed.
 Then, under ‘Column Data Format,’ select ‘Date,’ choose the appropriate format, and finish the wizard.
-Your text will be converted to date format.
+Your text will be converted to a date format.

-Can you convert a text string with custom delimiters into a date?
+How to convert a text string with custom delimiters into a date?

 Yes, you can convert a text string with custom delimiters into a date in Excel.
 Use the ‘Text to Columns’ feature, select ‘Delimited,’ specify your custom delimiter, and then format the column as a date in the final step of the wizard.